rlopez-nicolas/meta-analyses_reproducibility/README.md

 ### analysis

 R script files needed to carry out data preparation and analysis.
-They are run from the RMD *manuscript.rmd* file.
+They are run from the RMD *submission.rmd* file.

 ### data